MrFireDevil/NoMoreAnime/README.md

-# CrunchyRoll Hide Unwanted Anime
+# NoMoreAnime
- The Crunchyroll Hide-Unwanted-Anime Extension is a browser extension that lets users hide anime shows they don't want to see in the new releases section of the Crunchyroll website.
+ The NoMoreAnime Extension is a browser extension that lets users hide anime shows they don't want to see in the new releases section of the Crunchyroll website.
 It offers a personalized and clutter-free browsing experience tailored to individual preferences.
  ___

-Introducing Crunchyroll Hide-Unwanted-Anime Extension - your ultimate solution to customize your Crunchyroll experience!
+Introducing NoMoreAnime Extension - your ultimate solution to customize your Crunchyroll experience!
 With this powerful browser extension, you can effortlessly hide all the anime shows you're not interested in.
 This will make it easier than ever to navigate through the latest releases on Crunchyroll.

 Are you tired of scrolling through countless titles that don't pique your interest?
 With Crunchyroll Hide Unwanted Anime Extension, you've taken back control of your anime-watching journey.

-With a clean and user-friendly interface, Crunchyroll Hide-Unwanted-Anime Extension seamlessly integrates with your Crunchyroll browsing experience.
+With a clean and user-friendly interface, NoMoreAnime Extension seamlessly integrates with your Crunchyroll browsing experience.
 Stay up to date with the latest releases while maintaining a clean interface tailored to your tastes.

 Never miss the anime that really speaks to you again.
 Use Crunchyroll Hide Unwanted Anime Extension and enjoy a personalized Crunchyroll experience like never before.
 Get started today and discover a whole new world of anime tailored to your preferences.

 Currently, you can easily hide individual anime series/movies, but stay tuned for even more exciting functionalities coming soon!
-Customize your Crunchyroll journey like never before with the Crunchyroll Hide-Unwanted-Anime Extension.
+Customize your Crunchyroll journey like never before with the NoMoreAnime Extension.

 ## Hint